News and Related Links

 2019 Preferred Name Policy

 In August 2019, the University rolled out its new Preferred Name Policy and Process to enable students, faculty and staff to denote a preferred first name as an alternative to their legal name to appear to select University systems and communication.
 The process is a few quick steps in the MyWCU portal, which can be accessed from the University homepage.
 Complete details about the Preferred Name Policy and Frequently Asked Questions are online.
-For a quick overview, view this video.

 National Center for Faculty Development and Diversity

 In November 2018, through a partnership between Academic Affairs and the Office for Diversity, Equity and Inclusion, West Chester University became an institutional member of the National Center for Faculty Development and Diversity.
 The NCFDD is a highly regarded center with a national reputation and success record for supporting faculty members throughout their careers and towards accomplishing developmental career milestones.
 West Chester’s diverse cadre of faculty and graduate students have access to resources and support in the form of webinars, forums, mentoring and other materials that assist with navigating academia.
 All Faculty and Graduate Students are encouraged to activate their accounts for this membership with the National Center for Faculty Development and Diversity (NCFDD).
-Click here to activate your membership today!
+Click Activate your membership today!

 2017-2019 Sexual Misconduct & Violence Prevention Task Force Report